 1. Project Files

-Whenever you save your project, it’s called the ‘project file.’
+Whenever you save your project is called the ‘project file.’
 This file type is not to be confused with your video files, sound files, etc. Save all your project files in a subfolder called ‘Project Files.’
 Make sense?

 This is where you keep your original video files.
 Whether it’s video you shot on your phone or DSLR, or a screen recording, keep all your video content here.
 If you want to import video from somewhere else on your computer, first make a copy of the video file and place it into this folder.
 You want all of the video that your project file is going to access to to be housed here.

-Oftentimes, you will want to mix in other video elements into your edit.
-For example, you might want to show a clip that you ripped from YouTube, or incorporate a video element like a lens flare.
+Oftentimes, you will want to mix other video elements into your edit.
+For example, you might want to save a video clip that was shared with you, or a funny GIF.
 Keeping all “non-original” media in this folder helps to keep it separated so you can find it quickly.

 Any special sound effects?
-Keep them in this folder, all together.
+Keep them all in this folder.

 Keep your musical tracks here.
 If you’re anything like me, you’ll want to try out lots of pieces of music before deciding on which one best fits your project.
 The music folder can fill up fast with a bunch of options, so for your own sanity, it’s best to keep it all in a single folder.